EliasPapachristos/Hadoop-and-Spark/README.md

 # Hadoop-and-Spark
-Using Hadoop and Spark with Databricks Community version
+Using Hadoop and Spark with Python, at Databricks Community version